Azure-Samples/sql-database-java-manage-recover-restore-db/README.md

 - java
 products:
 - azure
-services: Sql
+extensions:
-platforms: java
+- services: Sql
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Sql - Manage Sql With Recovered Or Restored Database - in Java ##
+# Getting Started with Sql - Manage Sql With Recovered Or Restored Database - in Java #

   Azure SQL sample for managing point in time restore and recover a deleted SQL Database -